sodexx7/RealWorldGasOptimization/looksRar_contracts-token-staking/GasOptimization.md

 - tokenDistributor contract's related contracts as below
   1. Depend on which contracts
   - Safe or Privilege management.
 ReentrancyGuard,SafeERC20
+  - ILooksRareToken: the LooksRareToken,
-  - ILooksRareToken: the LooksRareToken,tokenSplitter: tokenRewardForOthers(team + treasury + trading rewards)
+  - tokenSplitter: tokenRewardForOthers(team + treasury + trading rewards)
   2. Which contracts depend on tokenDistributor?
   - FeeSharingSystem
     > This smart contract is an additional layer on top of the TokenDistributor contract, which also unlocks WETH rewards, stemming from the LooksRare exchange's protocol fee collected at every trade.